Timmmm/robocut/Readme.md

 * Use a fancy TSPN algorithm for sorting paths
 * Render previews etc. in another thread.
 Though it does seem pretty fast so maybe I won't bother.
 * Add rulers.
-* Read SVG size from XML
-* Detect multi-line text in SVG and warn about it (this an unofficial Inkscape extension)
-* Implement a tool to measure sizes, and adjust the scale to correct them
+* Implement a tool to adjust the scale
 * Support multiple devices properly.
 Ideally with hotplug
 * Re-enable command line options